michaelgruczel/machine-learning-tutorial/README.md

       until all examples classified correctly or another stopping criterion satisfied return the network

-You can find an example calculation with weka in WekaNeuralNetworkExampleApplication
+In order to solve complex problems several layers are often used, means the results of one layer is the input for the next layer.
+Stacking several layers (e.g. 150 for identifying vehicles) makes it deep.

-### Step 3 Select your tools
+### Step 3 Select your tools and implement the algorithm

-There are a lot of tools for differen programming languages available.
-I will try to list the most important tools.
+There are a lot of tools for different programming languages available.
+I will try to list the most important tools here.

 **NumPy (python)**

-open source lib with supports loading and work with large datasets
+Open source lib with supports loading and work with large datasets.

 **SciKit-learn (python)**

 Python lib which contains a lot of ML agorithms.
 Great for most machine learning, not the best choice for neuronal networks.

+**jupyter**

+JupyterLab (https://jupyter.org) is a web-based interactive development environment for Jupyter notebooks.
+That means you start a webservice and then you can code in a browser.
+The programms are stored as notebooks.
+Python and all the libs including tensorflow are supported and the algorithm can be stored in a way that in can be viewed in a browser and stored in version control.

 **Pandas (python)**